asheroto/Chocolatey-Package-Updater/README.md

 ## Features

+**ALERT NOTE:** Right now alerting is in still a work in progress and won't work.
+I'm working on adding native support for other services.
+You can use $Alert = false to disable alerting for now or update the `SendAlertRaw` function to use your own service.

 The `UpdateChocolateyPackage` function provides the following features:

 -   **No functions or regex expressions to write: everything happens _automatically_!**